0-robinson-1/plc-portfolio/README.md

 # plc-portfolio
+## Intro

-Refreshing my PLC skills after not doing it very much since College.
+Refreshing my PLC skills since they are a bit outdated and I have not used them much since College.
 I will use OpenPLC Editor locally to build and test the programs and then commit the .st files here for each project.